cymplecy/scratch_codebug/README.md

 # scratch_codebug
-I2C tethering for Codebug on RaspberryPi
+##I2C tethering for Codebug on RaspberryPi

-This allows you to control the Codebug from Scratch on the RaspberryPi by plugging it into the Pins Setting Up
+This allows you to control the Codebug from Scratch on the RaspberryPi by plugging it into the Pins
+#Setting Up
 Follow all instructions about getting it working in Python from the main codebug website and make sure it works http://codebug-i2c-tether.readthedocs.org/en/latest/

-Then download the ScratchCodebug respositry (https://github.com/cymplecy/scratch_codebug) from Github as a zip file into /home/pi run unzip scratch_codebug_master.zip
+Then download the ScratchCodebug respositry (https://github.com/cymplecy/scratch_codebug) from Github as a zip file into /home/pi

+run

+unzip scratch_codebug_master.zip

+##Using ScratchCodeBug
-Using LX Terminal type
+Launch LX Terminal and type

 cd scratch_codebug_master.zip

 sudo python3 ScratchCodeBug.py

 this will start the handler